-The instrumenter does five main transformations, the first to ensure that the logger and the offline detector can consistently refer to the pointer variables in a program, the second to collect pointer addresses, and the last three to reduce false positives caused by memory reuse, off-bound pointers, and undefined values.
+The instrumentor does five main transformations, the first to ensure that the logger and the offline detector can consistently refer to the pointer variables in a program, the second to collect pointer addresses, and the last three to reduce false positives caused by memory reuse, off-bound pointers, and undefined values.
 We describe the five transformations below and highlight some of the differences between NEONGOBY and bounds checkers.

 Assigning IDs to pointers.
 The logger and offline detector run in different phases, so they need a consistent way to refer to the pointers in a program.
-To identify the pointers, the instrumenter traverses the program's control flow graph and assigns to the n^{th} visited static pointer variable a numeric ID of n.
+To identify the pointers, the instrumentor traverses the program's control flow graph and assigns to the n^{th} visited static pointer variable a numeric ID of n.
 To keep IDs consistent, the offline detector uses the same deterministic algorithm (depth-first traversal in our implementation) to assign IDs to pointers.
 Bounds checkers need not assign IDs to pointers because they cannot defer checking to offline.
-To check alias analyses more thoroughly, NEONGOBY not only identifies the pointer variables in the source code, but also intermediate pointers in the LLVM IR.